Hallelujah78/crossword-app/NOTES.md

     - set the letter prop in clue.intersection to "" if it exists

 ## To Do
-- ~~using populateClues and resetAllAnswers, write some logic to repeatedly call populateClues until there are no incomplete answers~~ DONE
+- ~~using populateClues and resetPuzzleAnswers, write some logic to repeatedly call populateClues until there are no incomplete answers~~ DONE

 ## The Solve/Solving Grid